-IPM is the comprehensive evaluation and application of pest control solutions in food production systems, landscapes, and urban settings.
+IPM is the comprehensive evaluation and application of pest control services solutions in food production systems, landscapes, and urban settings.
 The purpose of IPM is not to remove pests completely, but to keep population numbers below economically relevant levels.

 Efficient application of IPM programmes may minimise management costs for producers as well as the impact of management on the ecosystem by lowering pesticide use.